 This tour will pick you up at several different hotels in New York, so if you are lucky enough to be staying at one of them, all you have to do is go downstairs and wait to be picked up.
 Otherwise, you can simply go to one of the hotels listed at the departure time to begin your tour.

-Choose the end of the tour
+Choose where to end the tour

 One important thing is that you can choose between two places in Brooklyn to end your Contrasts Tour: under the Brooklyn Bridge, in the neighborhood of DUMBO, or in Chinatown.
 My recommendation is to end in DUMBO instead of crossing the bridge back to Manhattan, read on and a little further down I'll tell you the best plans to do after your tour!